-When performing a Portfolio-level TRC, the sum of the Incremental Costs of the Measures in the Programs, Non-Incentive Costs that can be attributed to the Programs, as well as the Portfolio-level Costs should be included.
-The NTG Ratio is applied to the Incremental Costs in the TRC analysis.
-In other words, when performing a Portfolio-level TRC, the costs include: the sum of all the costs included in the Program-level TRC analyses plus the Portfolio-level Costs, which consist of Non-Incentive Costs that relate to the energy efficiency portfolio that have not already been accounted for in the Program-level TRC analyses.
+44 Portfolio-level cost categories can be found in Section 5.2 of the Policy Manual, Portfolio Cost Categories.

+analyses plus the Portfolio-level Costs, which consist of Non-Incentive Costs that relate to the energy efficiency portfolio that have not already been accounted for in the Program-level TRC analyses.
 Portfolio-level Costs are defined in Section 5.2 of the Policy Manual, Portfolio Cost Categories.
 Efforts should be made to ensure that no double counting of costs nor exclusion of any costs occurs when performing the TRC test analysis.
 TRC analysis results should be accompanied by language that demonstrates compliance with the TRC cost definitions by Program.